Republican Fascist Party

-The Republican Fascist Party (Partito Fascista Repubblicano, PFR) was a political party in Italy led by Benito Mussolini during the German occupation of Central and Northern Italy and was the sole legal and ruling party of the Italian Social Republic.
-The PFR was the successor to the National Fascist Party, but was more influenced by pre-1922 early radical fascism and anti-monarchism, as its members considered King Victor Emmanuel III to be a traitor after his signing of the surrender to the Allies.
+The Republican Fascist Party (Partito Fascista Repubblicano, PFR) was a political party in Italy led by Benito Mussolini and the sole representative party of the Italian Social Republic during the German occupation of Italy.
+The PFR was the successor to the National Fascist Party but was more influenced by pre-1922 early radical fascism and anti-monarchism, as its members considered King Victor Emmanuel III to be a traitor after his agreement of the signing of the surrender to the Allies.

 History

 After the Nazi-engineered Gran Sasso raid liberated Mussolini, the National Fascist Party (PNF) was revived on 13 September 1943 as the Republican Fascist Party (PFR) and as the single party of the Northern and Nazi-protected Italian Social Republic, informally known as the Salò Republic.
 Its secretary was Alessandro Pavolini.

-Due to the strong control of the Germans, the power of the party in the context of the Republic of Salò was always very limited.
-To obviate this inherent weakness, the party tried to obtain the support of the few strata of the population who still sympathised with fascism.
-In the provinces under the control of the Germans it was organised into three entities called Administrative, Assistance and Political.
+Due to the strong control of the Germans, the party's power in the context of the Republic of Salò was always very limited.
+To obviate this inherent weakness, the party tried to obtain the support of the few population strata who still sympathised with fascism.
+In the provinces under the control of the Germans it was organised into three entities called Administrative, Assistance, and Political.
 The Assistance, also called the National Fascist Assistance Body, was formed in early October 1943.
 In the minds of the party leaders, the Assistance was to be a continuation of the powerful cadres of militants and volunteers of the former National Fascist Party.

 The PFR did not outlast Mussolini's execution and the disappearance of the Salò state in April 1945.
 However, it inspired the creation of the Italian Social Movement (MSI) and the MSI has been seen as the successor to the PFR and the PNF.
-The MSI was formed by former Fascist leaders and veterans of the National Republican Army of the Salò republic.
+The MSI was formed by former Fascist leaders and veterans of the National Republican Army of the Salò Republic.
 The party tried to modernise and revise fascist doctrine into a more moderate and sophisticated direction.